dagmara-szproch/paragliding-around-the-world/README.md

 ### User Stories

-1. User Story (must-have)
+1. User Story (must-have):

     As a new customer, I want to quickly understand what paragliding is and see stunning images, so I can decide whether it is something I want to try.

-2. User Story (must-have)
+2. User Story (must-have):

     As a First-Time Visitor, I need easy navigation and a user-friendly design, so I can find information quickly without frustration.

-3. User Story (must-have)
+3. User Story (must-have):

     As a Potential Customer, I want to see available courses and expeditions, so I can choose the best option for me.

-4. User Story (could-have)
+4. User Story (could-have):

     As an experienced paraglider, I want to find events suited to my skill level, so I can fly with peers of a similar experience level.

-5. User Story (could-have)
+5. User Story (could-have):

     As  a Potential Customer, I want to see real customer reviews and photos, so I can better understand the experience.

-6. User Story (should-have)
+6. User Story (should-have):

     As a Regular Customer, I want to sign up for a newsletter and updates, so I can be informed about new offers and events.

-7. User Story (must-have)
+7. User Story (must-have):

     As a customer, I want to easily reserve my place on a trip or event and request more information about it.

 - [View Full User Stories, including acceptance criteria and tasks](docs/user-stories.txt)